ChenAo-Phys/MinSR/README.md

 ### Parallelism
-- Quantax can work only if all devices are on the same host
+- Quantax can work only if all devices are on the same node
-- Multiple-host compatibility is to be implemented
+- Multiple-node compatibility is to be implemented